 - Have your HVAC systems checked with professional hygiene testing

 Once this testing is done, your air quality assessors will be able to recommend the best course of action.
-It may be installing better air filters in your HVAC systems, such as high-efficiency particulate air (HEPA) filters.
+It may be by installing better air filters in your HVAC systems, or improving outside air ventilations or even installing some types of ultra-violet light technology.

 Maintaining good air quality in the workplace is essential for the safety of your employees, customers and anybody else who enters your building.